Marfien/extensions/README.md

 This project aims to provide a simple and universal way to extend jvm based programs with external "plugins" or "extensions".

+This project is WIP.
+It is far from ready for anything.
+This README is just to collect my ideas in some place :)

 ## Abstract
 This library uses three different types of extensions:
 - [libraries](#libraries) for providing needed utilities and interfaces.
 These should also be